-After selection of the supervisor and finalising the topic, student should send the Project Proposal Proforma along with one copy of the Project Proposal signed by the supervisor and Bio-data of the supervisor to Coordinator (PGDSS), School of Agriculture, IGNOU, Maidan Garhi, New Delhi-110068 for approval.
+After selection of the supervisor and finalising the topic, student should send the Project Proposal Proforma along with one copy of the Project Proposal signed by the supervisor and Bio-data of the supervisor at their respective Regional Centres for approval.
 Students are advised to retain a copy of the synopsis.
 Students admitted in January session are advised to submit project proposal by 30th April and those admitted in July session by 31st October for timely approval and completion of the programme.
 However, students who miss these dates can submit project proposals throughout the year for approval.